 The MAC sublayer, the lower of the two sublayers, provides for shared access to the network adapter and communicates directly with network interface cards.
-Network interface cards have a unique 12-digit hexadecimal MAC address (frequently called the hardware Ethernet address) assigned before they leave the factory where they are made.
+A unique 48-bit address, commonly represented as a 12-digit hexadecimal MAC address (frequently called the hardware Ethernet address), is assigned to network interface cards before they leave the factory where they are made.
 The LLC sublayer uses MAC addresses to establish logical links between devices on the same LAN.
+Ethernet is an example of a protocol that exists at the Data-Link layer.